araujosnathan/protractor-web-testing/README.md

 Here, we have all tests!
 In this project i am testing the LinkedIn website, specifically login feature! </br>

+# config.js

+In this file we have all config that we will need for our test.
+This file has configs about browser, params, reporter, and execution.
+You can put in this file all config that you thing it is necessary.

 # How to run the tests?

 First, you need up the selenium server </br>